 Establish a login on the Social Security website before implementing a credit freeze.
 The Social Security Administration will ask questions from your credit file, so a credit freeze will prevent you from setting up the login while it is in place.

 Next, implement a credit freeze, sometimes called security freeze, at each of the three credit bureaus.
+See left hand margin for credit agency hyperlinks.
 A credit freeze will stop the credit bureaus from releasing your credit information for new applications.
 Therefore, when an identity thief tries to open a credit account using your Social Security number, it will be declined.
 You will receive a Personal Identification Number (PIN) from each of the credit bureaus when you implement the freeze.
 The PIN is how you lift the credit freeze when you want to allow access to your credit bureau records for a legitimate purpose.
 Store your PINs someplace safe.

 In the past, placing a credit freeze for a minor or a young adult that did not yet have a credit file was difficult or impossible.
 Credit bureaus now allow a credit freeze in both of these situations, so also consider protecting your children with a credit freeze.